blogs.sanpreetsingh.com

 Schedules, children, work, travel, finances, errands, plans, updates.
 All of that matters.
 But if those conversations fully replace emotional exchange, the relationship starts losing texture.

 You may be in the same room, eating the same dinner, sharing the same bed, and still feel emotionally alone.
-This is where feeling lonely in a relationship can begin even in committed partnerships.
+This is where feeling alone inside the relationship can begin even in committed partnerships.

 Instead of explosive arguments, some high-achieving couples develop polished conflict.
 It is restrained, intelligent, controlled, and unresolved.
 The issue never fully lands, so it keeps returning in different forms.